 Kindergarten: Mrs Hand email@example.com

-On Wednesday, we have individual and class photographs taking place.
+On Wednesday (12 September), we have individual and class photographs taking place.
 Please remember to send your child in to school in the correct uniform, looking as neat and tidy as possible.
-Year 2 children must bring their PE kit in on that day as opposed to wearing it to school!
+We will send out a reminder early next week!

 Here’s what our classes have been up to this week…